 Cash balance plans.
-Benefits are computed as a percentage of each employee's account balance.
-Employers specify a contribution, and a rate of interest on that contribution, which together will provide a set amount at retirement, generally as a lump sum.
+For each year worked, employees are credited with a specified contribution and a rate of interest on that contribution, which together will provide a lump sum at retirement.
+The lump sum may also be converted to an annuity.

 Pension equity plans.
-For each year of work, employees are credited with a percentage applied to their final average earnings.
-Benefits are generally disbursed as a lump sum.
+For each year worked, employees are credited with a percentage applied to their final average earnings.
+Benefits generally are distributed as a lump sum, but may be converted to an annuity.